-Basketball Victoria and the Victorian Basketball Referees Association (VBRA) are always on the lookout for potential referees and there is a defined referee pathway if you are willing to take the next step.
+Basketball Victoria’s Technical Officials Commission is always on the lookout for potential referees and there is a defined referee pathway if you are willing to take the next step.

 How do I become a referee?

-If you would like to become a referee the first step is to contact Bill Mildenhall at Basketball Victoria or VBRA.
+If you would like to become a referee the first step is to contact Cathryn Lowe at Basketball Victoria.

 You will then be referred to the Referee Advisor at your local basketball association who is responsible for conducting the orientation courses for beginner referees.
 Beginner courses are typically held over four or five weeks (session length and days vary) and include theory work and practical on-court experience.
 All you need is a whistle, rule book and a readiness to learn.

-The Referee Advisor is then responsible for your ongoing education and training as a basketball referee.
+The Referee Advisors for Metropolitan and Country areas respectively are then responsible for your ongoing education and training as a basketball referee.